Superalgos/Superalgos/README.md

 # Welcome to the Canvas App

-The Canvas App provides a visual environment for the _Charting System_ and the _Designer_.
+The Canvas App provides a visual environment for the _Charting Space_ and the _Designer_.

 **Installation (for developers):** To install the Canvas App, you need to install AAWeb, following [this guide](https://github.com/Superalgos/AAWeb/blob/develop/README.md).